-Shaping Data Centre Leaders of the Future, CNet’s CEO Andrew Stevens talks with Mission Critical Power Magazine
+Shaping Data Centre Leaders of the Future, CNet Training’s CEO Andrew Stevens talks with Mission Critical Power Magazine

-Andrew Stevens, CNet’s CEO, speaks to Louise Frampton about the qualities required to lead data centres in an era of rapid growth and technological change.
+Andrew Stevens, CNet Training’s CEO, speaks to Louise Frampton about the qualities required to lead data centres in an era of rapid growth and technological change.
 He argues that a bridge needs to be built between technical acumen and business leadership skills.

 The data centre sector is growing at a rapid pace and changing beyond recognition.
 Keeping up with the demands of a such a dynamic industry requires an elite breed of leaders.
 Data centre managers need to be capable of navigating the challenges of new business and infrastructure models, ensure their teams deliver against challenging objectives, while having the technical skills to embrace technological revolution.
 At the same time, they are tasked with protecting the reputation of their brand, not only through ensuring faultless service, but by meeting tough targets on sustainability.